flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 ## Bash playing with pipes

 Pipes are a very powerful tool.
 You can connect the output of one process to the input of another process.
-We won\'t delve into piping at this point, we just want to see how it looks in the process tree.
+We won't delve into piping at this point, we just want to see how it looks in the process tree.
 Again, we execute some commands, this time, we\'ll run `ls` and `grep`: